Bethlehem House

 • TV lounge

-Our goal at Bethlehem House is to offer our residents the compassion and support they need to re-join the community in a confident and meaningful way.
-If you would like to donate to support our work, please click the button below.
+Our goal at Bethlehem House is to offer our residents the compassion and support they need to rejoin the community in a confident and meaningful way.
+If you would like to donate and support our work, please click here.

 Transition